 Based on questions received by TACT so far, it is important to note that participation in a TACT review is NOT an endorsement by TACT or by TREAT-NMD, that a drug has any particular status in terms of regulatory or funding potential.
 The review is purely advisory and educational in its focus and does not assign any grading of the “quality” of the drug or planned programme.
 TACT is not a funding organization but provides evaluation and recommendations which might facilitate development of a review into an application to a funding organization.

 Materials submitted to TACT should include (but may not be limited to) the items below which are also listed on the TACT application form.

 - Hypothesis: what is the biological support for the drug to be considered as a therapy for NMD?

-- Preclinical data: are available data both consistent with currently accepted best practice standards for DMD and SMA, and do they provide acceptable evidence that the drug might be considered for clinical studies?
-Have preclinical data been reproduced in more than one laboratory?
-Are the preclinical studies supportive of the route and dosage of administration required for a clinical trial?
+- Non-clinical data: are available data both consistent with currently accepted best practice standards for DMD and SMA, and do they provide acceptable evidence that the drug might be considered for clinical studies?
+Have non-clinical data been reproduced in more than one laboratory?
+Are the non-clinical studies supportive of the route and dosage of administration required for a clinical trial?

 - Drug substance: what is it?
 Is it available?
 Could it be commercialized?

 - Pharmacology: drug potency, selectivity, proof of concept, advantages over competitive approaches.